zinc-collective/convene/CONTRIBUTING.md

 Infrastructure engineers may want to look at the [`infrastructure` module's `README`](./infrastructure/README.md), which includes how to configure your local machine or a virtual machine as a video bridge host.

+### 2.3.
+Using the devcontainer.
+We have setup a developer container environment using VS Code's Dev Containers extension.
+Please see [this document](docs/devcontainer-usage.md) for instructions on using.